-The agenda for the Breakthrough Symposium is detailed below and available for download in a print-friendly program.
+The 2020 schedule of presenters and the symposium agenda is under development.
+You can review the agenda for the inaugural Breakthrough Symposium in 2018 below, which is also available for download in a print-friendly program.

 November 5th, 2018